 Here are 4 basic patient journey stages:

-1: In the first phase, patients are typically categorized as “unwell.”
+- In the first phase, patients are typically categorized as “unwell.”
 It’s here where their patient journey begins.
-They are aware of their condition, or are currently being treated for a specific condition, and want to know the “facts” pertaining to that condition or are unhappy with their current product or service and are researching alternatives.
+They are aware of their condition or are currently being treated for a specific condition.
+At this time, they either want to know the “facts” pertaining to that condition or are unhappy with their current product or service and researching alternatives.
 Trusted content from a reputable source that answers all fundamental questions is what they are hoping to receive from search queries.
 This is where a solid SEO foundation gives brands the opportunity to distinguish themselves from their competitors.
-You can own organic search utilizing things like high quality cornerstone content, native ads, and patient testimonials that speak to the most common questions and keywords surrounding their condition and symptoms.
+You can own organic search utilizing things like high-quality cornerstone content, native ads, and patient testimonials that speak to the most common questions and keywords surrounding their condition and symptoms.

-2: The second step can be thought of as the awareness or influence stage.
-At this point patients have generally become informed about the ins and outs of their condition, or to the alternative products on the market, along with the ways in which their symptoms can be improved or even cured.
+- The second step can be thought of as the awareness or influence stage.
+At this point, patients have generally become informed about the ins and outs of their condition, or to the alternative products on the market, along with the ways in which their symptoms can be improved or even cured.
 Branded content needs to lay the foundation for patients to understand that there are steps they can begin to take to help them in their current state.
-It’s here where patients naturally begin transitioning from a sort of suffering in silence stage, to an actively going out and seeking help or advice stage.
+It’s here where patients naturally begin transitioning from a sort of suffering in silence stage to actively going out and seeking help.
 Sources could include healthcare provider referrals, online videos, paid search, events, and social and community forums.

 Ultimately, the goal of any direct to patient (DTP) marketing campaign should be geared toward empowering patients to make the best healthcare decisions for their individual needs.
 By providing patients with the necessary content and information at all stages of their patient journey, you’re guiding them towards the most positive health outcomes possible.